Lobuche Peak Climbing

 - Comfortable twin-sharing beds and blankets

-- Hot meals prepared including local fare and Western dishes
+- Hot meals prepared, including local fare and Western dishes

 - Gadget-charging facilities (small charge)